|

 - Sesame seeds

-As a rule, you should eat more monounsaturated fats than saturated or trans fats in your diet.
+You should try eat more monounsaturated fats than saturated or trans-fats.
 To include more monounsaturated fats, try using olive or canola oil instead of butter, margarine or shortening when cooking.
 Sprinkling a few nuts or sesame seeds on a salad is an easy way to eat more monounsaturated fats.

 Monounsaturated fats are not required on the label.
 Some foods do list them – particularly if they are a good source.